STANDARD LICENSE; PLEASE SEE ADDITIONAL ASSET FOR FULL LICENSE TERMS.

 Our work uses photons to test many of the counter-intuitive phenomena at the foundation of quantum mechanics.
 Phenomena such as quantum superposition, quantum interference and entanglement are also fundamental resources in quantum information processing and quantum metrology.

-We aim at developing novel quantum optics experiments to analyse quantum optical phenomena and we use them in quantum information processing, and our research is useful in understanding the fundamental quantum nature of our universe and boosting the development of new technologies.
+We aim at developing novel quantum optics experiments to analyse quantum optical phenomena and we use them in quantum information processing.
+Our research is useful in understanding the fundamental quantum nature of our universe and boosting the development of new technologies.

 Our research is regularly published in international journals, such as Nature Journals, Physical Review Letters, New Journal of Physics, Physical Review A, Quantum Information Processing, and Optics Express.